-The price is given in the registration portal.
+The price of the test is given in the registration portal.
 Registration is binding.

 It is essential that you complete the registration.
 Your registration will not be complete until you have chosen the payment method and received confirmation by text and email.

-If the test centre has not set a test date, contact them and ask when it will be.
+If the test centre has not set a test date, you can contact them and ask when it will be.